mesosphere/d2iq-engineering-blog/content/posts/adopting-existing-clusters-to-clusterclass/index.md

 At a high level, we will:

 1. Create a `ClusterClass` resource specific to our cluster, and missing template `DockerClusterTemplate` and `KubeadmControlPlaneTemplate` resources.
-2. Annotate, label and patch existing cluster resources with required values to what the topology controller expects it to be.
+2. Annotate, label, and patch existing cluster resources with required values to what the topology controller expects it to be.
 3. Patch the `Cluster` object to use the new `ClusterClass`.

 ###  Create new resources